 According to that study, of those treated, only about a third achieve remission.

-It is thought that the complex nature of the disease-causing factors may have to do with the difficulty of treatment because there are many causes associated with depression, and depression may develop due to psychosocial issues, environmental, biological and genetic factors.
+It is thought that the complex nature of the disease-causing factors may have to do with the difficulty of treatment because there are many causes associated with depression.

 Depression is one of the most misunderstood diseases and especially perhaps by those who have never suffered its debilitation of darkness and gloom, its gripping hopelessness, sadness, and hopelessness that is so difficult to explain.

 Depression is a debilitating illness that impacts all aspects of one’s life.
 People with depression may report feeling like they are walking in a fog, or as if their bodies are made of lead a heaviness of body and mind.

 They may feel lethargic, fatigued and the list of signs and symptoms can be lengthy.
 Take a look at these signs and symptoms of depression from the National Institute of Health (NIH).